isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-04-01-thespians.md

 A less well-known actor associated with the club is Julianna Goss (née Francis).
 Goss trained as an actress at the Royal Academy of Dramatic Art (RADA) in London before enlisting in the Women’s Auxiliary Air Force (WAAF) during World War II.
 She started out as a mechanic but later became a member of the wartime entertainment troupe that toured military bases.

 In the WAAF, she met and married Ken Goss, an engine fitter, and became a service wife.
 They moved to Singapore when Ken was posted to RAF Seletar in 1960.
 She joined the RAF Seletar Theatre Club and used her RADA credentials to conduct classes.
-She also acted in and produced several major productions, such as *Charley’s Aunt*, *Roar like a Dove* and Archibald MacLeish’s *J.B.*, which was the winner of the Inter-Services Drama Festival in 1962.[^20]
+She also acted in and produced several major productions, such as *Charley’s Aunt*, *Roar like a Dove* and Archibald MacLeish’s *J.B*., which was the winner of the Inter-Services Drama Festival in 1962.[^20]

 After three years in Singapore, the Gosses left on 19 April 1963 when Ken was posted to RAF Lyneham in Wiltshire, England.
 At RAF Lyneham, Goss joined the Lyneham Stage Club where she managed to persuade successive station commanders to agree to a purpose-built theatre for the club.
 It was constructed in 1969 and named The New Theatre.
 Following her death in 1977, the theatre was renamed Juliana Goss Theatre in her honour.
 The club continued to stage three shows a year until its closure in 2012 when the RAF withdrew from Lyneham.[^21]